RyanNgWH/homelab-packer-templates/README.md

 Located after the required variables, these variables are prepopulated with the default variables in `example.config.pkrvars.hcl`.
 To override the default values, simple replace the values in the file.
 Default values will be used if these variables are omitted.

 # Limitations

+## CPU flags & Qemu guest agent TRIM

+These variables should be set but are not supported by the provider (as of `v1.1.8`).
+However, these can be automated using Opentofu and therefore, are not included in the usage instructions

 ## VirtIO RNG